7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 15/main_example_in_chapter.md

 As a result, you end up combining two single bytes into an int containg the original length of 258.

-`write_cmd()` does the reverse and converts an integer, representing the length of the result, into two single bytes:
+`write_cmd()` does the reverse and converts an integer, representing the length of the message containing the result, into two single bytes:

      first_byte = (len >> 8) & 0xff;

-Suppose once again that the length (len) of the message written to stdout is 258 bytes:
+Suppose once again that the length (len) of the message to be written to stdout is 258 bytes:

      len = ....
 0000 0001 0000 0010

-This time bits are shifted off the end:
+This time bits _are_ shifted off the end:

      ...
 0000 0001 0000 0010  >> 8    ==>  ...
 0000 0000 0000 0001